rootx90/Cyber-Security-Notes/01-CEH-notes/03-Module/19_lecture-M3.md

 	- Eg : there's a system of Shail & he is a admin on his system & u (who is a attacker) are not even a guest user on his system <br>- but still via unauthorized way - u're taking admin access of his system - this process called Privilege Escalation ✔ <br><img src="../notes-pics/03-Module/19_lecture/19_lecture-9-M3.jpg" alt="" width="500"/>
 - Q : where Privilege Escalation is being done <br>Ans : i.e in Linux & windows OS
 - first , we'll understand theoretical <br>1) How Privilege Escalation in Linux & then we'll see <br>2) How Privilege Escalation in windows
-- `imp ⭐` : How Privilege Escalation in Linux
+- `imp ⭐` : Q : How Privilege Escalation in Linux
 	- in linux , when booting process happen - then there are 2 types of cursor <br>1) in booting process of linux going on - then cursor color will be white - means cursor is outside of that linux <br>2) but when u click inside the linux system while the booting process going on - then cursor will be hide <br>- means cursor is inside the linux system
 	- so when booting process going on in that linux system & the cursor is inside the system <br>- then we press only `E` key continuously - then in that linux system , editing mode will be started <br>- so when editing mode started - then files & file's locations will be shown <br>- one of the location will be shown which is very useful for us i.e the location written with "ro"
 	- "ro" : means read only , so here we (as a attacker) changed "ro" into "rw" <br>- so before booting the Victim's linux system , we write "rw init = /bin/bash" ✔<br>- "rw init = /bin/bash" : means when re-booting process started then initialize & bring this "/bin/bash" location <br>or open "/bin/bash" location ✔
 	- Q : which location is this "/bin/bash" ✔<br>Ans : this location is of terminal - means when terminal gets open then it opens on this location
 	- so once this command `rw init = /bin/bash` executed <br>- then we ress F10 or `exit` command to reboot the Victim's system ✔
 	- Q : in which line we need to add this command `rw init = /bin/bash` <br>Ans : we'll see in practical of it
-- `imp ⭐` : How Privilege Escalation in Windows OS
+- `imp ⭐` : Q : How Privilege Escalation in Windows OS
 	- doing Privilege Escalation in Windows OS , we need a pendrive (should be minimum 4gb)
 	- & we make that pendrive - bootable via installed "tails OS" in it ✔ <br>- then once that pendrive becomes bootable - then we'll restart victim's system
 	- when that system is rebooting then continuously - we press BIOS key i.e F10 or F12 or ESC or ESC+Delete <br>- so BIOS key depends on the system ✔